LGBTQ rights in the Federated States of Micronesia: Gender identity and expression

 Micronesia does not provide any administrative or legal procedures allowing transgender people to have their identified gender recognised in official documents.

 According to 2017 estimates from UNAIDS, about 4.2% of the Micronesian transgender population was HIV-positive.

 Military service

 Currently, there is no active military for the Federated States of Micronesia, though should such a need arise, the United States is responsible for its defense per mutual agreement.

 Living conditions

 History

 In 1989, an anthropologist recorded a case of a young girl on the island of Pohnpei named Maria who exhibited the habits of a boy and would go walking about at night looking for girls.
 Family and neighbors held a meeting to discuss the matter, and decided to hold a feast where they would publicly name her a boy.
-Her hair was cut and she was presented with male clothing, and finally was renamed Mario.
+His hair was cut and he was presented with male clothing, and finally was renamed Mario.

 The islands of Chuuk have an indigenous term that refers to a traditional third gender alongside male and female: wininmwáán.

 In December 2018, the country's first pride event and parade took place in the state of Pohnpei.